 This one is neither.
 It goes on sale in bookstores tomorrow, two days earlier than the original schedule, because of all this publicity.
 At 537 pages, it details a Bush White House that has known the war in Iraq is getting worse, not better, accusing the White House of trying to disguise a rise in attacks on U.S. troops in Iraq.
 The book also says the president ignored warnings about the strength of the Iraqi insurgency a full three years ago.

 When Press Secretary Tony Snow began his Friday briefing today, almost 45 minutes late, the questions about Woodward came right away, and Snow responded first by offering this critique of the book.

-Mr. TONY SNOW (White House Press Secretary): In a lot of ways the books are like cotton candy.
+TONY SNOW: In a lot of ways the books are like cotton candy.
 It kind of melts on contact.
 We've read this book before.
 This tends to repeat what we've seen in a number of other books that have been out this year where people are ventilating old disputes over troop levels.

 GONYEA: Snow then said it's wrong to say the president views the war through rose colored glasses.

 SNOW: The president, contrary to the assertion, was not in fact painting a rose-colored picture.
 He has been saying that it's a tough war, it's a long war, it's a war that's going to outlive his presidency.

 GONYEA: Snow accused those who talked to Woodward of being in essence disgruntled employees, people who had lost arguments within the administration and were getting their own side of the story out.